Hi friends!

 Evie LOVES brushing her teeth.
 As with all products I use, it's important to me that I use a toothpaste I trust.
 I need to know that if she eats it like candy (not really, but she loves the taste of it) she will be ok.
 I use Tom's of Maine®'s all natural children's toothpaste in strawberry for E (they also have a fluoride-free version for babies up to 24 months).
 There are no dyes, flavors or fragrances in these products, so I'm not worried about letting her brush her own teeth.
 I picked mine up at Walmart and I'm loving it so far!

-If you're interested in trying Tom's of Maine® for your kids, they will be hosting demos in select Walmarts on September 19th- lots of free samples and coupons.
+If you're interested in trying Tom's of Maine® for your kids, they will be hosting demos in select Walmarts on September 19th- lots of free samples and coupons.8:00 // Wind down and read stories: during this time we keep talking about bed time and *maybe* let her watch one episode of Daniel Tiger's Neighborhood.
+Then we let her pick which book she wants to read and who gets to read it to her.

 Lot's of snuggles and pacifier stealing happens during this time.
 Also, I can't get over Mara's face in this photo....